OoaLH/DST-Mods/README.md

 GetPosition&FindTouchstone: https://steamcommunity.com/sharedfiles/filedetails/?id=2146435243
 Modify Upper Limit: https://steamcommunity.com/sharedfiles/filedetails/?id=2156669411

-Icons and other features wil be updated.
+Icons and other features will be updated.
 ## Get Current Position
 The minimalist mod to help novices find each other in the *don't starve together* world using a *get position* button to get current coordinates without further map mods.